WA bill focused on trans youth sparks dueling protests

 Under the legislation, a shelter would still have to contact the Department of Children, Youth and Families.
 The shelter also must consult the State Patrol’s missing persons list every eight hours.
 If the child is listed as missing, the shelter must notify the department immediately of its contact with the child and describe their physical and emotional condition and the circumstances of the child’s contact with the shelter.

-Liias said that legislators have heard from shelter staff that kids will leave before the 72 hour limit to avoid having their parents notified or won’t come into the shelter to begin with because of that rule.
+Liias said that legislators have heard from shelter staff that kids will leave before the 72-hour limit to avoid having their parents notified or won’t come into the shelter to begin with because of that rule.

 “Being unsheltered is not safe,” Liias said.
 “It’s not safe for anybody, but it’s certainly not safe for this population.”